 We generate LCFS Credits when we sell RNG and conventional natural gas for use as a vehicle fuel in California, and we generate RIN Credits when we sell RNG for use as a vehicle fuel.
 We can sell these credits to third parties who need the RIN and LCFS Credits to comply with federal and state requirements.
-In 2012, we realized \$2.9 million in revenue through the sale of LCFS Credits.
-During the six month period ended June 30, 2013, we realized \$1.7 million and \$1.2 million in revenue through the sale of LCFS and RIN Credits, respectively.
+During the first three months of 2013, we realized \$0.7 million and \$0.2 million in revenue through the sale of LCFS and RIN Credits, respectively.
+During the three months period ended March 31, 2014, we realized \$0.7 million and \$0.4 million in revenue through the sale of LCFS and RIN Credits, respectively.
 We anticipate that we will generate and sell increasing numbers of RIN and LCFS Credits as we grow our business and sell increasing amounts of CNG, LNG and RNG for use as a vehicle fuel.
+The market for RINs Credits and LCFS Credits is volatile, and the prices for such credits may be subject to significant fluctuations.
+Further, the value of RINs Credits and LCFS Credits will be adversely affected by any changes to the state and federal programs under which such credits are generated and sold.